Aourbro/llvm-autoformat/README.md

 # update logs, 20220828
 add 2 args when running pass, -af-struct & -af-struct-off
-  this is because some server may pack their buffer, take "tiny" as an example
+-this is because some server may pack their buffer, take "tiny" as an example
 add file tiny.c & autoformat.cpp
-  tiny.c is the server, the pass run correctly on this tiny server
+-tiny.c is the server, the pass run correctly on this tiny server
-  autoformat.cpp has been changed, after running the pass, when the server received a message, the server will open a file called "af_log.txt" and print the logs into it
+-autoformat.cpp has been changed, after running the pass, when the server received a message, the server will open a file called "af_log.txt" and print the logs into it